An official website of the United States government

 Are CN labeled products more nutritious than similar non-CN labeled products?

 No. A CN label does not indicate that the CN product is healthier or more nutritious than a similar non-CN labeled product.
-The CN crediting statement declares the quantities of the creditable food item(s) in a processed food.
+The CN meal pattern contribution statement declares the quantities of the creditable meal components in a processed food.
 The quantity of creditable food is used to meet the meal pattern requirements.

 Are CN labeled products of a higher quality than non-CN labeled products?